 Many people from Arlington and Alexandria, VA, and other cities near Washington, D.C., have questions about BOTOX injections and want answers from an expert.
-Read below to find board-certified dermatologist and expert injector, Dr. Melda Isaac’s answers to questions she is frequently asked by her Washington, D.C. patients about BOTOX.
+Read below to find board-certified dermatologist and expert injector, Dr. Melda Isaac’s answers to questions she is frequently asked by her patients about BOTOX.

 Q: How often can you do a Botox jaw reduction?